Huidi Xiang

 03/17/2021 - 04/02/2021

-installation created for the group exhibition “Friends Forever: 2021 MFA Exhibit” at Miller ICA
+installation included in the group exhibition “Friends Forever: 2021 MFA Exhibit” at Miller ICA, Pittsburgh, PA.

-me in my studio in ACNH and IRL
+the artist in her studio in ACNH and IRL

 the game log